Dunshaughlin: Education

-Dunshaughlin has two primary schools, Gaelscoil na Ríthe and St. Seachnall's, and one secondary school, Dunshaughlin Community College.
+Dunshaughlin has three primary schools, Gaelscoil na Ríthe, St. Seachnall's and Dunshaughlin Community National School.
+It has two secondary schools, Dunshaughlin Community College and Coláiste Ríoga.

 St. Seachnall's was founded in 1835.
 As of 2019, it had 552 students, both boys and girls.
 Gaelscoil na Ríthe (an Irish medium school) was established in 1985 by a group of parents from the Dunshaughlin, Drumree, and Culmullen areas.
 A new building was constructed in 1996 and, as of 2019, the school had an enrollment of 226 pupils.
 Dunshaughlin Community College (DCC), established in 1933, is a co-educational school which is part of the Louth and Meath Education and Training Board.
-Construction was completed on an extension at the school in 2013, and was officially opened on 29 November 2014.
+Construction was completed on an extension to the school in 2013, and was officially opened on 29 November 2014.

 Transport

-Dunshaughlin is located at a junction between the R147 and R125 regional roads, and approximately 1 km from the M3 motorway.
+Dunshaughlin is located at a junction between the R147 and R125 regional roads, approximately 1 km from the M3 motorway.
 It is served by Bus Éireann commuter bus services to Dublin, including route 109, which generally runs at a frequency of every half-hour.

 Sport

-The town is represented in sport by men's and ladies Gaelic football teams.
-The Dunshaughlin GAA men's team were Meath Senior Football Championship 3 years in a row between 2000 and 2003.
-The local soccer club is Dunshaughlin Youths, which fields teams in the North Dublin Schoolboys League.
+The town is represented in sport by men's and women's Gaelic football teams.
+The Dunshaughlin GAA men's team were Meath Senior Football Championship for three consecutive seasons (2000 to 2003).
+The local soccer club, Dunshaughlin Youths, fields teams in the North Dublin Schoolboy's League.

 The local basketball club, Dunshaughlin Rockets, compete in both the North East Basketball League and the Dublin Ladies Basketball League.
-Dunshaughlin community college has won both a girl's u16 All-Ireland title, a second-year girl's All-Ireland a boy's u19 All-Ireland title.
+Dunshaughlin Community College has won a girl's under 16's All-Ireland title, a second-year girl's All-Ireland and a boy's under 19's All-Ireland title.

 Dunshaughlin Athletic Club is traditionally considered a long-distance running club.
 However, club members have also entered juvenile sprinting competitions.
 The town's golf course is the "Black Bush Golf Club".
-Around 3 km outside the village a new golfing resort designed by Jack Nicklaus has been created at Killeen Castle.
+Around 3 km outside the village, a new golfing resort designed by Jack Nicklaus has been created at Killeen Castle.
 The course hosted the 2011 Solheim Cup.

 The town also has a strong association with horse racing, in particular National Hunt racing.
 The leading flat race sprinter Sole Power, dual winner of both the Nunthorpe Stakes and the King's Stand Stakes, is trained near the town by Edward Lynam.